That’s right, my friend. No strings attached.

-It’s frustrating because wheezing in CHF is usually due to fluid overload or edema, and not due to bronchospasm.
+It’s frustrating because wheezing in patients with CHF and pulmonary edema is usually due to fluid overload, not due to bronchospasm.

-So in general, acute pulmonary edema is best managed with a diuretic such as Lasix.
-Oxygen therapy may be indicated as well for hypoxemia.
-And BiPAP may also be indicated in some cases.
+So in general, acute pulmonary edema is best managed with a diuretic, such as Lasix.
+Oxygen therapy may be indicated as well if hypoxemia is present.
+Also, NPPV is often indicated for these patients as well.

-We can rule out the other answer choices and determine that the best answer in this case is D.
+So by breaking down the question, we can determine that the best answer in this case is D.

 The correct answer is: D. Recommend a diuretic and oxygen therapy

 If so, definitely consider getting access to our TMC Test Bank.
-Like many other student, you can instantly boost your chances of passing the exam just by going through our premium practice questions.
+Like many other students, you can instantly boost your chances of passing the exam just by going through our premium practice questions.